CCEMGroupTCD/DARTassembler/docs/doc_files/part2_dart_modules_documentation/assembler/assembler.rst

     batches:                              # List of batches to generate.
 The first option in each batch needs a hyphen ('-') in front of it to mark the start of the batch.
       - name: First_batch                 # Name of the batch.
 Note the hyphen in front of it to mark the start of the batch.
         topology: 2-1-1                   # Topology of the complexes.
 Options: 2-1-1, 2-2, 3-2-1, 4-1-1, 5-1
-        ligand_db_paths: [data/bidentate_ligands.jsonlines, data/monodentate_ligands.jsonlines, same_ligand_as_previous] # Path to the ligand database.
+        ligand_db_paths: [bidentate_ligands.jsonlines, monodentate_ligands.jsonlines, same_ligand_as_previous] # Path to the ligand database.
 Either single path or list of [path, 'same_ligand_as_previous'].
         ligand_choice: random             # How to choose the ligands.
 Options: random, all
         max_num_complexes: 100            # Maximum number of complexes to generate.
-        metal:
-          element: Fe                     # Chemical symbol of the desired metal center.
+        metal_center: Fe                  # Chemical symbol of the desired metal center.
-          oxidation_state: 2              # Oxidation state of the desired metal center.
+        metal_oxidation_state: 2          # Oxidation state of the desired metal center.
-          spin: 0                         # Spin of the desired metal center.
-Only needed for later DFT or xtb structure relaxations.
         total_charge: 0                   # Total charge of the complex.
         forcefield: true                  # Whether to optimize the structures after generation with a force field.
         isomers: lowest_energy            # Which isomers to generate.
 Options: lowest_energy, all
         bidentate_rotator: auto           # How to rotate the bidentate ligands.
 Options: horseshoe, slab, auto
-        gaussian_input_filepath: data/Gaussian_config.yml    # Path to the Gaussian config file.
-If not given, no Gaussian input files are generated.
         geometry_modifier_filepath:       # Path to the geometry modifier file.
 If not given, no geometry modification is performed.
         random_seed: 0                    # Random seed for the generation of the complexes.
         complex_name_appendix:            # String to append to the randomly generated complex name.

       - name: Second_batch                # Here comes the second batch, marked by the hyphen in front of the name.
         topology: 3-2-1                   # Topology for the second batch.
 Options: 2-1-1, 2-2, 3-2-1, 4-1-1, 5-1
-        ligand_db_paths: [data/tridentate_ligands.jsonlines, data/bidentate_ligands.jsonlines, data/monodentate_ligands.jsonlines] # Path to the ligand database.
+        ligand_db_paths: [tridentate_ligands.jsonlines, bidentate_ligands.jsonlines, monodentate_ligands.jsonlines] # Path to the ligand database.
 Either single path or list of [path, 'same_ligand_as_previous'].
         ligand_choice: all                # How to choose the ligands.
 Options: random, all
         max_num_complexes: 100            # Maximum number of complexes to generate.
-        metal:
-          element: Pd                     # Chemical symbol of the desired metal center.
+        metal_center: Pd                  # Chemical symbol of the desired metal center.
-          oxidation_state: 3              # Oxidation state of the desired metal center.
+        metal_oxidation_state: 3          # Oxidation state of the desired metal center.
-          spin: 1                         # Spin of the desired metal center.
-Only needed for later DFT or xtb structure relaxations.
         total_charge: 1                   # Total charge of the complex.
         forcefield: false                 # Whether to optimize the structures after generation with a force field.
         isomers: all                      # Which isomers to generate.
 Options: lowest_energy, all
         bidentate_rotator: horseshoe      # How to rotate the bidentate ligands.
 Options: horseshoe, slab, auto
-        gaussian_input_filepath: data/Gaussian_config.yml    # Path to the Gaussian config file.
-If empty, no Gaussian input files are generated.
-        geometry_modifier_filepath: data/geometry_modifier.xyz      # Path to the geometry modifier file.
+        geometry_modifier_filepath: geometry_modifier.xyz      # Path to the geometry modifier file.
 If empty, no geometry modification is performed.
         random_seed: 1                    # Random seed for the generation of the complexes.
         complex_name_appendix: _2nd_batch # String to append to the randomly generated complex name.